How a 3D Lab Improves Surgical Outcomes in Top Pediatric Hospital

 At Rome’s Bambino Gesù pediatric hospital, the 3D lab has grown into a formidable support for the surgical teams.
 Anatomical 3D reconstructions give them a better view on each patient’s case, allowing them to discuss and prepare cases beforehand.
 This shortens the actual surgery and improves patient outcomes.
 We spoke with Dr. Aurelio Secinaro and Luca Borro, two senior experts at the hospital.
-They testify to the many advantages of 3D reconstructions with Materialise’s Mimics Innovation Suite, software that helps with even the most complex of surgeries such as a separation of twins with conjoined brains.
+They testify to the many advantages of 3D reconstructions with Materialise’s Mimics Innovation Suite, software that helps with even the most complex of surgeries.
+They explained how it was instrumental in the successful separation of twins with conjoined brains.

 The ‘Ospedale Pediatrico Bambino Gesù’ is reputed for its pediatric expertise.
 It offers more than 20 specialties through 10 pediatric departments and treats children not only from Rome or Italy but even from neighboring European countries.
 In addition, its humanitarian program serves people in 16 countries on four continents.